lilydjwg/dotvim/pack/general/start/diffchar.vim/README.md

 would be useful for smaller files.
 If prefer to always apply the internal algorithm for accuracy (or the diff command for performance), set some large value (or 0) to it.

-This plugin sets the `DiffCharExpr()` to the `diffexpr` option, if it is empty.
-It also uses the `g:DiffSplitTime` and splits the tracing between the internal algorithm and the external diff command.
-If prefer to leave the `diffexpr` option as empty, set 0 to a `g:DiffExpr`.

 This plugin works on each tab page individually.
 You can use a tab page variable (t:), instead of a global one (g:), to specify different options on